shelleywong/CSCI211-Course-Materials/Programs/program02.md

 > Note: use the C++ `new` operator to dynamically allocate memory

+> Note: use a C-style array.
+Do not use a standard template library container

 The first thing in the input must be the sorting criteria (on its own line).
 The valid strings are "rating", "length", and "title."<br>

 | Sorting Criteria | Description |